Best Baby Bottles of 2024, Tested & Reviewed

 We want to stress that baby bottles are not a one-size-fits-all solution.
 This is one of the main points we make in our baby bottle buying guide.
 Every baby latches and suckles a bit differently, every baby is comfortable with a different nipple length, width, and flow, and every baby is more or less prone to gas and colic.

-Another thing to think about is the shape of the nipple for encouraging proper tooth growth, which usually means that an orthodontic nipple has an indent where the gums and teeth meet the nipple (giving it an hourglass shape).
+Another thing to think about is the shape of the nipple for encouraging proper oral development.
+Orthodontic nipples typically have an indent where the gums and teeth meet the nipple (giving it an hourglass shape).
 The Nuk and Munchkin nipples are good examples of that.
-If you're looking for a great bottle warmer to go along with the bottle you've chosen, check out our reviews of the best baby bottle warmers.

 Overall, because of the potential risks associated with estrogenic chemicals being leached from plastics, we highly recommend glass baby bottles (check out the Dr. Brown's, Joovy Boob, and Avent glass versions).